On the Riemann-Hilbert problem for the Beltrami equation: On the logarithmic capacity

 \begin{proposition} {\it A function $\varphi:[a,b]\to\mathbb{C}$ is measurable with respect to logarithmic capacity if and only if it is approximately continuous for a.e. $x\in(a,b)$ with respect to logarithmic capacity.} \end{proposition}

-\begin{remark} It is known that $C([a,b])\simeq 1/(\log\frac{1}{\delta})$ as $\delta=b-a\to 0$ where the notation $u\simeq v$ means that, for small enough $\delta$, there is a constant $c\in(0,\infty)$ such that $v/c \leq u \leq c\cdot v$, see e.g. \cite{AH}, p.
-131. Moreover, $C(E)\ge A/ \log(1/|E|)$ under small length $|E|$, see e.g. Lemma 1 in \cite{T}.
+\begin{remark} As known, $C([a; b]) = (b - a)/4$ and, moreover, $C(E) \ge |E|/4 $ where $|E|$ – длина $E$, see e.g. II.4.17 in \cite{La}.
 Thus, if $x_0$ is a density point for a set $E$ with respect to logarithmic capacity, then $x_0$ is also a density point for the set $E$ with respect to measure of length.
-Consequently, each point of approximate continuity of a function $\varphi:[a,b]\to\Bbb R$ with respect to logarithmic capacity is also the point of approximate continuity of the function $\varphi$ with respect to the Lebesgue measure on the real axis. \end{remark}
+Consequently, each point of approximate continuity of a function $\varphi:[a,b]\to\Bbb R$ with respect to logarithmic capacity is also the point of approximate continuity of the function $\varphi$ with respect to the Lebesgue measure on the real axis.\end{remark}

 Hence, in particular, we obtain the following useful lemma.

 \begin{lemma} {\it Let a function $\varphi:[a,b]\to\Bbb R$ be bounded and measurable with respect to logarithmic capacity and let $\Phi(x)=\int\limits_a\limits^x\varphi(t)\ dt$ be its indefinite Lebesgue integral.
 Then $\Phi^{\prime}(x)=\varphi(x)$ a.e. on $(a,b)$ with respect to logarithmic capacity.} \end{lemma}